portage-CEG/portage-ceg.github.io/index.md

 ---
 layout: home
+title: Data Curation Survival Guide
+description: "Curation guidance by and for the community."
 ---

-## Data Curation Survival Guide
 This website is a space for research data management and curation practitioners to share resources related to the practice of data curation.
 The content of these pages has been provided by the community and curated by members of the Portage Curation Expert Group.

 Content on this site is divided into the following sections:
 * [Getting started with data curation](#getting-started-with-data-curation): Fundamental resources for beginning to curate data and performing "good enough" data curation.
-* [Stage-specific guidance and resources](#stage-specific-guidance-and-resources): In-depth guidance for curators in support each stage of the research cycle.
+* [Lifecycle-based guidance](#lifecycle-based-guidance): In-depth guidance for curators in support each stage of the research cycle.
 * [Tools & Resources](#tools-and-resources): A community-populated list of data curation software and guidance materials.
 * [Community Q & A](#community-q--a): Data curation questions submitted and answered by the data curation community and the Portage Curation Expert Group.

 ## Getting started with data curation
 Need to get up-to-speed with the basics of data curation?
 Explore the [getting started guide](/getting-started).

-## Stage-specific guidance and resources
+## Lifecycle-based guidance
-The following pages provide guidance and resources for data curators to support the various stages of research:
+In-depth [guidance and resources](/lifecycle-guidance) for data curators to support the various stages of research.
-* Planning (study design, data management planning, research ethics application)
-* Creating (data collection, analysis, synthesis)
-* Sharing (publication, data deposit & sharing)
-* Concluding (long-term preservation, study close-down)

 ## Tools and Resources
 * Browse the [list of resources](/tools-and-resources) that have been submitted by the community.